jennie6151/inwiththeold/README.md

 ### Features left to implement
 These features have not been included in stage 1 of development but would be implemented in future developments:
 * Shopping cart feature was deemed unnecessary for first release as people buying antiques aren't likely to purchase multiple but this feature would be included in stage 2.

+<a name="stripe"></a>

+## Instructions for using Stripe in test mode
+You can not use genuine card information in Stripe test mode.
+Here is a test card that is widely accepted for Stripe test mode:
+* Credit card number: 4242 4242 4242 4242
+* Expiration date: any date in the future with the format MM/YY
+* CVC: any 3-digits number

 <a name="tech"></a>